-Infrastructure and works expenditure shall be reimbursed on a real cost basis.
+Infrastructure and works expenditure shall be reimbursed on a real cost basis, unless the 40% Flat rate is applied.

 - Legal documents specifying the ownership or long-term arrangement for the land and/or buildings where the works will be carried out; - Where applicable, necessary permissions for the execution of the works, issued by the national/regional/local relevant authorities; - Evidence of the appropriate selection procedure, in line with EU, national or Programme procurement rules, depending on the nature of the concerned works, the amount contracted and the type of beneficiary; - Contract or written agreement laying down the supplies and/or services to be provided with a clear reference to the project and the Programme, indicating also, if applicable, information required by National Laws on transparency and control of public investments and traceability of financial flows.
-Any changes to the contract must comply with the applicable procurement rules and must be documented; - Invoice providing all relevant information in line with the applicable accountancy rules as well as references to the project and the Programme and a detailed description of the infrastructures/works carried out in line with the contents of the contract, indicating also, if applicable, information required by National Laws on transparency and control of public investments and traceability of financial flows. - Proof of payment (e.g. bank transfer), indicating also, if applicable, information required by National Laws on transparency and control of public investments and traceability of financial flows. - Certificate of regular execution/final test issued accordingly to the national legislation.
+Any changes to the contract must comply with the applicable procurement rules and must be documented; - Invoice providing all relevant information in line with the applicable accountancy rules as well as references to the project and the Programme and a detailed description of the infrastructures/works carried out in line with the contents of the contract, indicating also, if applicable, information required by National Laws on transparency and control of public investments and traceability of financial flows; - Proof of payment (e.g. bank transfer), indicating also, if applicable, information required by National Laws on transparency and control of public investments and traceability of financial flows; - Photo documentation or any other means required to prove the existence of the infrastructure - Certificate of regular execution/final test issued accordingly to the national legislation.